-This course enhances specialist training at a postgraduate level and enables you to adapt to a dynamically changing technological environment.
+This program enhances specialist training at a postgraduate level and enables you to adapt to a dynamically changing technological environment.

 The Engineering programs at Western Sydney University enable professionals and recent graduates to adapt to a dynamically developing and changing technological environment through the upgrading of their skills and knowledge.
-Engineering courses allow you to pursue a specialisation in civil, environmental, electrical, mechanical, mechatronic, and telecommunications engineering.
+Engineering programs allow you to pursue a major in civil, environmental, electrical, mechanical, mechatronic, and telecommunications engineering.

 The Graduate Certificate in Engineering is valuable for students from a learning environment outside Australia and for those who do not currently meet entry requirements for the Master of Engineering.

-The course also allows practising Engineering professionals to study new techniques in the areas of their specialisation as well as in sustainable design and software applications.
+The program also allows practising Engineering professionals to study new techniques in the areas of their major as well as in sustainable design and software applications.